 The herbal remedies made from agrimony must be used carefully, as they are known to cause certain susceptible individuals to experience the symptoms of photo dermatitis, which is a type of skin rash that can develop following the consumption of the herb and which comes on when the person's skin is subsequently exposed to direct sunlight.

-Macerate the crushed plants in the wine for 1 month.
+Macerate the crushed herbs in the wine for 1 month.
 Strain.
 Drink 2 T (25 ml) 3 times daily to eliminate stomach hyperacidity.